PhD student @USCAnnenberg

 .

-Despite controversies, can Chinese Olympic media coverage of Eileen Gu still foster nationalism?
-I surveyed 327 Chinese Olympic audiences and found that Gu’s perceived identity and performance mediate the relationship between media exposure and nationalistic attitudes.
-Another study examined Gu’s cross-platform visual self-presentation on Weibo and Instagram.
+Despite ongoing controversy surrounding Eileen Gu, I surveyed 327 Chinese Olympic audiences and found that perceptions of Gu’s identity and performance can still mediate the association between media exposure and nationalistic attitudes.
+Another study examined Gu’s cross-platform self-presentation on Weibo and Instagram.

 Zituo’s